MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 4.md

 The problem can be solved with a machine in a $\textit{non deterministic}$ in polynomial time.
 When something is in the power i.e. $NP^{coNP}$ it means that the main process has a subprocess that solves $coNP$ problems

 Application:
 problem: does the device admit a run from initial to target state?
-Simmilar as in the class [[Verification 3.
-March]]
+Simmilar as in the class [[Verification 3]]

 Consider a device whose internal state is encoded by $k$ bits $\underline{p}=p_1,...,p_n$
 - initial state is described by a propositional formula $\phi_{init}(\underline{p})$